cimerson/countries-quiz/README.md

 # Country Quest

-Quiz application that tests users' knowledge about countries, languages, and continents.
+Quiz application that tests users' knowledge about countries, languages, and continents

+A live demo can be found here on [Vercel](https://countries-quiz-orpin.vercel.app/)

 ## Prerequisites